anujdutt9/Synthia/README.md

 #### 🖼️ Avatar Options

+You can select one of the following Avatars for this demo.

 | Avatar Name | Role	 |  Description   |
 | ------- | ------------ | --------------------- |
 | Judy	  | Teacher	     | Formal and professional avatar |